Chapter 4: Customs Administration and Trade Facilitation

 Article 4.5: Review and Appeal

-1. Each Party shall ensure that any person to whom it issues a determination on a customs matter has access to:
+1. Each Party shall ensure that any person to whom it issues a determination3 on a customs matter has access to:

-- administrative review of the determination, independent of the employee or office that issued the determination; and
+- administrative review of the determination, independent4 of the employee or office that issued the determination; and

 - judicial review of the determination.